-The Perl Foundation provides grants for work that is valuable to the Perl and Raku communities.
+The Perl and Raku Foundation (TPRF) provide community grants for work that is valuable to the Perl and Raku communities.

 - If you are looking to work on a grant to help the community, take a look at this list.